 Further, ESTRA created a more flexible production process and improved company transparency by integrating vertical information technology (IT) and operational technology (OT).
 For example, they were able to connect the shop floor to the top floor.

 “Having this knowledge at our fingertips allows us to respond to problems of various degrees of severity,” says Wojtasz.
-“Using Opcenter, we can respond to trivial issues concerning the arrangement of product parts on the production line to more important issues like missing information that could result in corrective actions.”null
+“Using Opcenter, we can respond to trivial issues concerning the arrangement of product parts on the production line to more important issues like missing information that could result in corrective actions.”

 Moving towards further automation